alexcas20/AppWeather/README.md

 # AppWeather

+## Info
+  App for show the weather of the city that you search.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.4.
+  * This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.4.

-## Page
+## Demo
 https://jacs-weather.netlify.app

 ## Captures